umass-gis/metadata-scripts/README.md

 Iterates through multiple XML files containing bounding coordinates, extracts relevant data based on tags, uses API queries to retrieve coverage information from the GeoNames database, and aggregates the information into a single CSV.

 ### Step 2: mergeCSVs.py
-Merges the output from Step 1 with another CSV containing additional metadata.
-The merge is done on the unique ID `mods_ID`.
+Merges the output from Step 1 with another CSV containing additional metadata, based on a shared unique ID.

 ### Step 3: formatCSVtoAardvark.py
 Formats the output from Step 2 into the [OpenGeoMetadata](https://opengeometadata.org) Aardvark metadata schema.